 What the hell!
 He left something back in city and that’s why I am driving him.
 Wasting all the precious time so I could get him his hat back or whatever it was that he left it back in the city?
 I didn’t say anything though.
-I had offered to help and he was in the seat next to me anyway.
+I had offered to help him and he was in the seat next to me.
 What was I going to do?
 Kick him out?

 So we drove silently for the next few minutes.